argonne-lcf/polaris-userdocs/docs/README.md

-# ALCF User Guide
+# Polaris User Guide

-## Contributing to Documentation
+## Note: Our Polaris documentation is still under development.
+Please direct all questions, requests, and feedback to [support@alcf.anl.gov](support@alcf.anl.gov). **Please don't submit PRs against this repository.**

+## About Polaris
+The Polaris software environment is equipped with the HPE Cray programming environment, HPE Performance Cluster Manager (HPCM) system software, and the ability to test programming models, such as OpenMP and SYCL, that will be available on Aurora and the next-generation of DOE’s high performance computing systems.

+Polaris users will also benefit from NVIDIA’s HPC software development kit, a suite of compilers, libraries, and tools for GPU code development.

+## Instructions for building/viewing pages locally

 ### Python environment

 To build documentation locally, you need a Python environment with `mkdocs` installed.
 Check that Python 3.6+ is installed:

 ```
 $ python --version